TiagoSRodrigues/NoteBook/github actions/Github_actions_Basics.md

 # Github Actions

-## *Concepts*:

-    Workdflow
+#What is Github Actions:

+**Continuous Integration Solution* - Can trigger workflows bases on pushs pull requests and other events ox execute, build, test and deply tasks
+**Managed service** by Github, so there is no configuring, patching, and updating of insfrastructure **Supported by Community Libraries**

+## Anatomy of an Action:

+    Workflow
         Collenction of jogs that run based on a specific trigger.
 Conceptually, is a CI pipeline. wokflows are defined in yaml

     Runner:
-        Compute machine where workflows are axecuted.
+        Compute machine where workflows are executed.
 These can be GitHub-managed runners or custom runners.

     Job:
         Set of steps that execute in a single runner workspace

     Step:
-        Lowest unit of funcionality for GitHub Actions. can me a command, a script, a JavaScript file, a Dockerfile, or a community action.
+        Lowest unit of functionality for GitHub Actions. can me a command, a script, a JavaScript file, a Dockerfile, or a community action.

     CI:
         Continuous integration